 Locations of ILC Agricultural Businesses - A4 map

-NIPE has its own Board which currently comprises Mr Bruce Martin (Chair), Ms Lisa Gay (Deputy ILC Chair and Independent Director) Ms Anne De Salis (Independent Director), Mr Mike Stephens Deputy Chair (Independent Director) and Mr John Daly (Independent Director).
+NIPE has its own Board which currently comprises Mr Bruce Martin (Chair), Ms Lisa Gay (Deputy ILC Chair and Independent Director), Mr John Maher (ILC CEO and ex-Officio Director), Ms Anne De Salis (Independent Director), Mr Mike Stephens Deputy Chair (Independent Director) and Mr Kim Bridge (Independent Director).
 Mr Craig North is the CEO of NIPE and Mr Garry Cook is General Manager.

 NIPE operates 14 agricultural businesses on land either currently owned by the ILC or leased from Indigenous land owners where Aboriginal and Torres Strait Islander corporations have sought the ILC’s assistance with enterprise development, reflecting priorities set out in the National Indigenous Land Strategy.